jpivarski/could-have-would-have-should-have/README.md

 Due to what we know about relativity, there are valid frames of reference in which Alice checks the record player dial before Bob listens to the recording and equally valid frames of reference in which Bob listens first and Alice checks the dial last.
 Either one could be said to have happened before the other.

 Relativity forbids us from drawing an arrow from the record player measurement to the tape recording measurement or vice-versa, and Bell's Inequality forbids us from drawing a common node pointing to both.
-This situation violates Reichenbach's Common Cause Principle, which states that these are the only ways to get a correlation between A and B: A → B, B → A, and C → A + C → B.
+This situation violates Reichenbach's common cause principle, which states that the only ways to get a correlation between A and B are A → B, B → A, and C → A + C → B.

 Kathryn Laskey's _Quantum Causal Networks_ (2007) presents what I think is a brilliant solution: she adds _undirected_ lines to the graph.
 Judea Pearl's classical causal graphs involve only directed arrows that are not allowed to form any circular chains, which would be the time-travel paradoxes of science fiction.
 This is known in computer science as a Directed Acyclic Graph (DAG).
 Kathryn Laskey's quantum causal graphs have both undirected lines and directed arrows with two definitions and a rule: